arutinn/free_images_app/README.md

 Generate a link to download current photo -done

-Can chose the quantity photos on page
+Can chose the quantity photos on page -done

 User authentication